-There was no impairment loss recognized for three months ended December 31, 2022 and 2021.
+There was no impairment loss recognized for the three months ended March 31, 2023 and 2022.

 Lease

 ASC 842 supersedes the lease requirements in ASC 840 "Leases," and generally requires lessees to recognize operating and finance lease liabilities and corresponding right-of-use assets on the balance sheet and to provide enhanced disclosures surrounding the amount, timing and uncertainty of cash flows arising from leasing arrangements.
 Leases that transfer substantially all of the benefits and risks incidental to the ownership of assets are accounted for as finance leases as if there was an acquisition of an asset and incurrence of an obligation at the inception of the lease.
 All other leases are accounted for as operating leases.